Diana Salazar (jurist)

-Diana Salazar Méndez (born 5 June 1981, Ibarra, Ecuador) is an Ecuadorian jurist and lawyer, and the current Attorney-General of Ecuador.
+Diana Salazar Méndez (born 5 June 1981, Ibarra, Ecuador) is an Ecuadorian jurist and lawyer, and the former Attorney-General of Ecuador.
 She was said to be leading the country's fight against "narcopolitics" in January 2024, and was described as "Ecuador's iron lady" in February 2025.

 Early life and education

 Salazar spent her childhood in her native Ibarra, moving to Quito at age 16 with family.
 She was raised solely by her mother Olivia Méndez, an educational psychologist, along with three siblings.

 She is of Afro-Ecuadorian descent.
 Salazar has a degree in Political and Social Sciences from the Central University of Ecuador.
-She also has a master's degree in Procedural Law with a Criminal mention, from the Indoamérica Technological University.
+She also has a master's degree in Procedural Law from the Indoamérica Technological University.